 This paper examines the political implications of viral "fake news" using the work of John Dewey, Walter Lippmann, and Harold Lasswell on the effect of media (and propaganda) in democracies.

-This book project focuses on the role of anonymity in democratic discourse and draws lessons from the founding of the American republic in order to examine the role of anonymity in creating democratic deliberative spaces.
+This project focuses on the role of anonymity in democratic discourse, by comparing the Federalist Papers with contemporary platforms like YikYak in order to examine the role of anonymity in creating democratic deliberative spaces.

 Civic learning & assessment